“You shouldn’t like music that was made before you were born”

 Stanley Brothers – Mountain Dew

 I got really curious and looked the song up.
-It’s great…I’ve always liked these old folk songs and bluegrass music because I respect it so much.
-I’ve played bluegrass with a professional before and it is some of the hardest music I’ve tried to play.
-The time signatures are all over the place and if you haven’t played the music a lot… it can be tricky.
+It’s great…I’ve always liked these old folk songs and bluegrass music because I respect them so much.
+I’ve played bluegrass with a professional before, and it is some of the hardest music I’ve tried to play.
+The time signatures are all over the place, and if you haven’t played the music a lot… it can be tricky.
 It made me a better musician.

 Good Ole’Mountain Dew!